Philippines says Chinese ships block its boats with water cannons in disputed sea

-Category: World Hits: 6Chinese coast guard ships blocked and used water cannons on two Philippine supply boats heading to a disputed shoal occupied by Filipino marines in the South China Sea, provoking an angry protest to China and a warning from the Philippine government that its vessels are covered under a mutual defense treaty with the United States, Manila’s top diplomat said Thursday.
+Category: World Hits: 7Chinese coast guard ships blocked and used water cannons on two Philippine supply boats heading to a disputed shoal occupied by Filipino marines in the South China Sea, provoking an angry protest to China and a warning from the Philippine government that its vessels are covered under a mutual defense treaty with the United States, Manila’s top diplomat said Thursday.

 Read more https://www.france24.com/en/asia-pacific/20211118-philippines-says-chinese-ships-block-its-boats-with-water-cannons-in-disputed-sea